 IncR is the abbreviation used for knitting into the stitch below in a way that makes your increase lean to the right.
 The incRp is a variation where you purl instead of knit.
-The mirror stitch of this is the incL, the incLp.
+The mirror stitch of this is the incL and incLp.

 incR – increase right